fgauna12/fgauna12.github.io/_posts/2020-03-17-my-work-from-home-set-up.md

 ### My monitor

 My monitor is expensive and phenomenal.
 It's a [Dell U3818DW](https://www.amazon.com/gp/product/B073FHWTPL/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 Here's a [YouTube review](https://www.youtube.com/watch?v=AS5aJxhNrF0) on it that pushed me over the edge.
-They do have a *3-year warranty*.
+It came with a *3-year warranty*.
 I <mark>actually put it to use because my first monitor had a strange glitch.</mark> The support from Dell was great and they shipped me a new monitor right away without receiving the old one.

 It's massive.
 Almost a bit too large.
 I love it though.